ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

   \mathbf{d} f \coloneqq \sum_{i = 1}^p \frac{\partial f}{\partial x^i} \mathbf{d}x^i
 $$

-and extended from there to all degree by the graded Leibnitz rule.
+and extended from there to all degrees by the graded Leibniz rule.

 It is immediate to generalize this to [[supergeometry]], one just needs to be sure to apply the [[signs in supergeometry|sign rule]] throughout.